 Chicago-area Hydrologic River stage/Flood Forecasts

-A Flood Advisory for rivers near bankfull, and at action levels, but not expected to flood is in effect on the Sugar Creek at Milford affecting Iroquois County, the Fox River at Montgomery affecting Kane and Kendall Counties, the Kankakee River at Wilmington affecting Grundy and Will Counties and the Iroquois River at Foresman affecting Newton County Indiana.
+A Flood Advisory for rivers near bankfull, and at action levels, but not expected to flood is in effect on the Sugar Creek at Milford affecting Iroquois County, the Fox River at Algonquin affecting Kane and McHenry Counties, the Illinois River at Morris affecting Grundy County, and the Rock River at Byron and Dixon affecting Ogle and Lee Counties respectively.

-Rivers under Flood Warnings/Advisories are depicted in green on the highlight map.
+Rivers under Flood warnings/Advisories are shown in green on the highlighted map.

 Below is a listing of Chicago-area river stages issued earlier today by the Chicago National Weather Service Forecast Office along with their Flood Forecasts…